YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario15/3_Trident_Configuration/README.md

 service/blog created
 ```

+Great, our secured environment is working!
-However, let's look at what we can mount on a host (_rhel5_) outside of the cluster:
+However, let's look at what we can mount on a host (_rhel5_), ie outside of the Kubernetes cluster:

 ```bash
 $ mkdir /mnt/test